 are nestled amongst picturesque oaks.
 There are primitive,

 electrical and full hook-up campsites available.
 Hot shower facilities are at several campgrounds.
 Camping reservations can

 be made up to one year in advance.
-Shower facilities are available for .75 for 3 minutes.
+Coin operated shower facilities are available.

 |FISHING / BOATING

 Nearly 1,000 acres of lake surface attract fishing and

 boating enthusiasts.
 Crappie, red-ear sunfish, largemouth

 and smallmouth bass provide the best angling in warmer months.
 Catfish exceeding 25 pounds are caught at